FuelLabs/fuel-specs/specs/protocol/tx_format.md

 Note: when verifying a predicate, `txPointer` is initialized to zero.

-Note: when executing a script, `txPointer` is initialized to zero.
+Note: when executing a script, `txPointer` is initialized to the transaction output being spent.

 The predicate root is computed identically to the contract root, used to compute the contract ID, [here](./identifiers.md#contract-id).